jeanluclariviere/gitlab-copy/README.md

+**gitlab-copy does not currently run on windows machines, i'm looking to fix this**

 # Summary
 Gitlab-copy is a tool to help facilitate the copying of projects from one gitlab environment to another.
 I decided early on to forgo the use of the `xanzy/go-gitlab` library as their import service is non-functioning.